SayMyName03/Veronica---Diligent/VERONICA/README.md

 streamlit run app.py
 ```

-### Using the Application
+### Use the app

 1. **Upload Documents**:
    - Click "Browse files" in the sidebar
    - Select one or more PDF or DOCX files
-   - Click "Process Documents"
+   - Click "Process Documents" to ingest

 2. **Ask Questions**:
    - Type your question in the chat input